 Treasure Vein East

 Gold Pan Vein

-Drilling of the Treasure Vein has shown 1) existence of gold in
+Drilling of the Treasure Vein has shown existence of gold in wall-rock

-east to west and 3) intersections with grades and widths, which in
+to high-grade veins and intersections with grades and widths, which in

 analogous geological environments (Goldex "GZ" deposit, Val d'Or;

 Hammond Reef in the Marmion batholith, and mines in the Bourlamaque

 batholith, Val d'Or) are amenable to open pit mining.

 THE TSX VENTURE EXCHANGE HAS NOT REVIEWED AND DOES NOT ACCEPT